andreweng/elkstack/projects/twitter_osint_p1.md

 ![AcqData Sample Image](images/acqData_sample1.png)

+We now have the data in the format we want and it imported into Elasticsearch using the es.index method in our acqData function.
+Let’s check Kibana.

 ![Screenshot of data imported into Elasticsearch](images/es_stage1.png)

 ## Part 1 Conclusion:
-Part 1 of this series focuses on data acquisition and using python along with 2 modules: [Tweepy](https://github.com/tweepy/tweepy) and [Elasticsearch](https://github.com/elastic/elasticsearch-py).
-We used [Tweepy](https://github.com/tweepy/tweepy) as programatic inferface to Twitter and then used Elasticsearch to inject tweets into the database.
-In Part 2, we'll look at what to do with it once it is in Elasticsearch.
+Part 1 of this series focuses on data acquisition and using python along with 2 modules: Tweepy and Elasticsearch.
+We used Tweepy as programmatic interface to Twitter and then used Elasticsearch to inject tweets into the database.
+Looking at Kibana, it already has some really useful information:

+- Percentage of usernames that tweeted about the topic in the 2500 tweet download
+- Percentage of retweets found in the 2500 tweet download

+In Part 2, we’ll explore the data a little bit more and try to answer some of the questions that we initially came up with.
+We’ll create dashboards and visualizations and explore what else we can extract from the information we got.